 Making a UML diagram is simple, especially with Gliffy's powerful diagramming tools.
 With these five tips, you'll be ready to drag and drop your way to a clean, professional diagram.

-One common way novice diagram creators stumble is by overdoing it.
-Sometimes it’s appropriate to explode a system’s structure or a behavior into granular detail; other times, keeping things simpler and representing objects and actions at a higher level is a better choice.
+One way novice diagram creators stumble is by overdoing it.
+Sometimes, it’s appropriate to explode a system’s structure or a behavior into granular detail; other times, keeping things simpler and representing objects and actions at a higher level is a better choice.

 How to decide?

 The key is to remember who will be viewing your UML diagram and for what purpose.
 Let your audience’s needs and expectations guide how in-depth your diagrams go.